paulrobello/par_infini_sweeper/README.md

 - Optimize for more performance

 ## Whats New
+- Version 0.2.11:
+  - Fix server mode not using other parameters such as user and nick
 - Version 0.2.10:
   - Updated package metadata
   - Removed some unnecessary dependencies